cmarrero01/geodata-social-network/README.md

 geodata-social-network
 ======================

-Get geo data information about images from social networks (Instagram for now).
+Get geo data information about images from social networks.

+You ask for a media file id, and this returns a list of venues, places, etc. of that location.

 How use:
 ========